 - Supporting university and further education projects on physical and digital learning spaces for JISC’s Institutional Innovation programme (2009-2010)

 - Producing ‘Cyberbullying: Supporting School Staff‘ for the UK Government – the first national cyberbullying guidance for school staff released by any country (2009)

 - Working as Lead Community Architect on JISC’s ground breaking Emerge project -a national university and further education learning technology research and development project focusing on digital professional identities, networks and communities (2007-2009)

 - Producing ‘Young People and Social Networking Services‘ – The UKs first toolkit for schools providing advice and guidance on using social networks, produced for Becta on behalf of Childnet International (2008)

-- Delivering ‘Safe To Learn: Cyberbullying‘, ‘Cyberbullying: a whole school community issue‘ – the UK Government’s first national cyberbullying guidance for schools (2007)
+- Delivering ‘Safe To Learn: Cyberbullying‘, ‘Cyberbullying: a whole school community issue‘ for the UK Government- the first national level cyberbullying guidance for schools (2007)

 - Convening the International Edublog Awards between 2005-2008